ZeppelinCode/football_stats_django/README.md

 from nginx, pip is probably still installing dependencies.

+You can also use the admin console to add new data at localhost:8000/admin using these credentials:

+username: superuser

+password: very_secure_password

+Keep in mind that changes you make might not be immediately visible (there's a 5 minute cache period for team statistics such as wins, losses, points, etc).

 # Dev Set Up
 If you'd like to work on this app, copy the very_secure_prod_settings.py file into fooball_stats/football_stats/local_settings.py and enter the db credentials.